 "Inclusionary development" means a development containing both affordable units and market rate units.
-Inclusionary developments must have a twenty (20) percent set aside of affordable units whether it is a rental or for-sale development.
 This term includes, but is not necessarily limited to: new construction, the conversion of a non-residential structure to residential and the creation of new affordable units through the reconstruction of a vacant residential structure.